ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/mechanical-challenge.md

 * Autonomously launch a ping pong ball some distance

+OR
+* Push the ball manually or autonomously (this will earn minimal points during the mech challenge)

 Some questions we might ask about this checkpoint are:

 * How did you tell your robot to start the mechanical challenge?